-On a country basis, the benefits of ATPA fall generally in line with the overall trade importance of the individual countries.
-In 1999, Colombia and Peru benefitted the most, accounting respectively for 45% and 36% of the dollar value of ATPA imports.
-Colombia's percentage has actually fallen slightly since 1995, reflecting the decline in cut flower imports, which has been somewhat compensated by an increase in U.S. imports of pigments.
+The benefits of ATPA fall in line with the overall trade importance of the countries.
+In 1999, Colombia and Peru benefitted most and had 45% and 36% of the dollar value of ATPA imports, respectively.
+Colombia's percentage has fallen slightly since 1995, reflecting a decline in cut flower imports, offset some by an increase in U.S. pigment imports.
 Peru is the fastest growing exporter under ATPA, reflecting its new copper cathode manufacturing industry.
 Ecuador accounted for 15% of ATPA imports in 1999, followed by Bolivia with only 4%.
 Ecuador accounts for most of the tuna imports and a small portion of cut flowers.
 Bolivia exports mostly gold jewelry items, which is the only major ATPA item it produces.9